kootz-alpha/Stock-Watchlist-App-Android/README.md

 Stock details page<br><br>

 ![Navigation drawer](img-github/3.png)<br>
 Navigation drawer.
-Community hub is planned to be a global-chat discuss section, it isn't implemented yet<br><br>
+Community hub is planned to be a global-chat discuss section, it isn't implemented yet.

 <br>
----
+***
 <br>

 ## How to know which user is currently signed into the app in a device ?<br><br>